muffag/patchage/patches/README.md

 ### `files`

 Array of files you want to copy from the patch folder to the target directory.
-If the a directory int the target does not exist, it gets created.
+If the directory in the target does not exist, it gets created.

 ### `scripts`